njari/njari.github.io/_posts/2025-06-02-attention-self.markdown

 - Your inputs can have related bits anywhere in the sequence.

 What does one expect from such a model?
-- Work with inputs of different lengths
+- Work with inputs of arbitrary lengths and return outputs of arbitrary lengths
-- Recognise and respond to related bits within a sequence.
+- Recognise relationships within a sequence and respond to the entire sequence
 - be "effective" while doing the above

 So what was state of the art for sequence transduction models in 2014?
 RNNs (Recurrent Neural Network) and the vastly more improved variety of RNNs - LSTMs (Long Short Term Memory) were all over the AI world.
 Andrej Karpathy has a wonderful blog from 2015 emphasizing how groundbreaking RNNs were. https://karpathy.github.io/2015/05/21/rnn-effectiveness/.
-This in todays day reads like a historical note.
+This, today, reads like a historical note.

-The key idea for an RNN was to have memory (hidden states) of previous tokens.
+The key idea for an RNN was to have memory (hidden states) of previous tokens in the sequence.
+That is how RNNs recognise relationships and respond to the sequence as a whole.
 Tokens are how sequences are broken down into bits.
 In English, we break sentences down into words with spaces.
 Tokens in machine learning are similar to words but not exactly as they are chunks optimised for a model's understanding.
 Token are important not just for RNNs but for all kinds of ML compute.

 Now,  when an RNN sees an input sequence (I have 2 cats and want one more.), it breaks it down into tokens.
 We won't pretend to know what this looks like but it will be a vector of arbitrary length
 [w1, w2, w3 ... wn].
 Since the model is looking at a fresh sequence, the hidden state is h0 = 0 (or some other initialization, this whole article is a gross oversimplification).